amistry24/amistry24/README.md

 - 👋 Hi, I’m @amistry24
-- 👀 I’m interested in Software Development and Photography!
+- 👀 I’m interested in Software Development!
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on all projects!